Signed in as:

 filler@godaddy.com

-35 talented actors perform new, short, LGBTQ+ themed plays "Reader's Theater" style -- during a fun, informal showcase in celebration of this year's 2025 DC Black Pride Weekend.
+35 talented actors performed new, short, LGBTQ+ themed plays "Reader's Theater" style -- during a fun, informal showcase in celebration of this year's 2025 DC Black Pride Weekend.

 For one low admission price: comic, dramatic, and romantic shorts are featured, in a casual, flexible, late afternoon/early evening, festival format -- during which audience members may arrive when they can, come & go as they need, and still sample an array of original, short theater works --according to their busy holiday schedules.